tigera-solutions/azure-hub-spoke-aks-egress-gateways/README.md

 Navigate to the 'azure' subdirectory and then deploy the infrastructure.

-If the names `demo-hub-network` and `demo-spoke-networks` are already taken, you might want to edit the [variables.tf](azure/variables.tf) file in Terraform to use custom names for your Hub and Spoke Azure Resource Groups.
+If the names `demo-hub-network` and `demo-spoke-networks` are already taken, you will want to edit the [variables.tf](azure/variables.tf) file in Terraform to use custom names for your Hub and Spoke Azure Resource Groups.

 ```sh
 cd azure